Internship Abroad: Blog

 Second day sightseeing

 Since today is 4th of July we got to have one more day off before our internship actually starts tomorrow.
 The weather was really sunny again today, so we decided to take a walk around New York.
-After having breakfast at the apartment my flat mate and I met with the other two Brazilians that came to New York for the GIP program.
+After having breakfast at the apartment my flat mate and I met with the other two Brazilians that came to New York for an internship abroad.
 They are living in an apartment on 60th street not far from here and came to pick us up.
 Taking the subway line C we got off in Brooklyn and walked back to Manhattan Island across the famous Brooklyn Bridge.
 Walking into lower Manhattan one cannot overlook the new One World Trade Center.
 This new building - replacing the old twin towers destroyed in the 9/11 attacks – was not yet finished the last time I was here.
 Therefore, we decided to have a look at the now also finished memorial site.
 Seeing all the name tags being fitted with American flags for Independence day made the solemn atmosphere even more powerful.

 Up to this point we didn’t really notice anything special going on regarding celebrations for 4th of July.
 We decided to turn East to Fulton street where there was supposed to be a street festival.
 However, this turned out to be not that big either, so we spent some time just enjoying the view from Battery Park.
 By this point we were already feeling the heat and welcomed the chance to avoid the sun inside the National Museum of the American Indian.
 Not having heard of this museum before we decided to use the free entry to have a look.
 Being attached to the Smithsonian Institute, this museum displays an array of traditional clothing and drawings made by the native American population and really helped to get an impression of their art.